Are you trying to lose weight? Or perhaps you're looking for natural ways to reset your body?

-We go over these benefits below.
-One thing to note is that studies on water fasting are scarce.
+We go over the benefits of water fasting below.
+One thing to note is that studies on what water fasting is are scarce.
 Most of the research has been in animal studies.
 Also, fasting improperly can have health risks, so they aren't suitable for everyone.

 The short answer is yes: Water fasts will help you lose weight.

 Water fasting means you aren't taking in any protein, carbohydrates, or fat.
 It forces your body to burn what it already has for energy, such as stored carbohydrates and, eventually, fat.

 Although it is an effective way to lose weight, water fasting comes with several risks.
 There are also several at-risk groups of people who should not attempt it.

 Other fasts, such as intermittent or alternate-day fasts, may have more effective benefits than that of water fasting.

 What is one of the most popular reasons for water fasting?
 Well, if you guessed that it’s to improve metabolism, you’d be right.
 It boosts your metabolism because of its effects on your insulin and leptin levels.

 Insulin and leptin are hormones that affect metabolism.
 Insulin helps with the storage of nutrients, and leptin makes the body feel satiated.
 These two hormones are why you eat when you're hungry and stop when you're full.